Here are 8 of the best new releases coming to Netflix UK this coming week

-Best new releases Netflix 2022: Here are 8 of best films and series on Netflix UK this week
+Netflix Best New Series 2022: Here are 8 of best films and TV shows on Netflix UK this week

-These are 8 of the best new release television shows and movies streaming on Netflix UK this week.
+Here are are 8 of the best new releases streaming on Netflix UK this coming week.

 Netflix have responded to their difficult start to the year by releasing some of the world’s most critically acclaimed TV hits and blockbuster films.